 Part time teachers

-If you have a question about our Teen Program, please contact Becca Huntting.
+If you have a question about grades 7-12, please contact Becca Huntting.

 If you have a question about your child’s learning needs or experience, please contact Rena Allen.

 Any questions about curriculum or larger LCLJ questions please contact Rabbi Rebecca Rosenthal.

 At the Lese Center for Living Judaism, we pride ourselves in knowing and tracking the progress of our students.
 We use informal assessment strategies in the classroom throughout the year to gauge what our children are learning and where we need to further focus our instruction in the classroom.
 More formal assessment is done during 3rd-6th grade to identify your child’s progress with Hebrew reading acquisition.
 In January and June you can expect to receive progress notes sent to your home that will outline your child’s progress.
 At any time please feel free to contact your child’s teacher to discuss assessment and progress.

 The Lese Center for Living Judaism embraces and supports all learners and strives to include as many children as possible.
 If your child has specific, learning, emotional or behavioral needs, please contact Rena Allen, our Director of Developmental Learning and Special Education.

 All B’nei Mitzvah related scheduling, including tutoring, is organized through the Clergy study.
 Event space can be reserved within one year of your bar/bat mitzvah.
 All questions related to your child’s bar or bat mitzvah preparation should be directed to Keren Eckstein, B’nei Mitzvah Program Manager.